 General guide to the Bachelor's degree programme

-The bachelor's programme of 180 credits consists of a major and a minor, which are structured as follows: 140 credits are spent on the major, the remaining 40 on the minor.
-Specifically, the programme starts with the first bachelor year (B1, for which a binding study advice (BSA) applies (a minimum of 45 credits obtained at the end of the first academic year).
-You then continue your bachelors in the second and third year (B2 and B3).
-In the third year, you also take a minor.
+The bachelor's programme consists of 180 credits and is structured as follows: 140 credits are spent on the major with the remaining 40 credits on the minor.
+In concrete terms, the programme looks as follows: the first bachelor year (B1) for which a binding study advice (BSA) applies (a minimum 45 credits obtained at the end of the first academic year), followed by two academic years (B2 and B3), in which both the major and minor are programmed.
 The bachelor is concluded with the bachelor diploma.

 As an overview, the programme looks like this:

 |Year of study||Major in credits||Minor in credits||Total credits|